mitmedialab/SAR-opal-base/README.md

 be missing.
 However, a dll is built and placed in bin/Debug anyway.
 Some functionality may be missing as a result, but it doesn't seem to be necessary for this project.

+Note: The latest version of websocket-sharp (Dec 2017) did not build in MonoDevelop on my machine... a library was missing that was necessary.
+So we are still using the older version.

 ### MiniJSON